adtrace/adtrace_sdk_cordova/README.md

 ## <a id="example-app"></a>Example app

-There is Cordova example app inside the [`example-cordova` directory][example-cordova] and Ionic example app inside the [`example-ionic` directory][example-ionic].
+There is Cordova example app inside the [`example-cordova` directory][example-cordova] .
 In there you can check how to integrate the AdTrace SDK into your app.

 ## <a id="basic-integration"></a>Basic integration